astropy/pyvo/docs/pyvo/data_access.rst

 * `Simple Image Access (SIA) <http://www.ivoa.net/documents/SIA/>`_ --
   an interface for finding images in an archive
 * `Simple Spectral Access (SSA) <http://www.ivoa.net/documents/SSA/>`_
-  -- a service for finding spectra in an archive
+  -- finding spectra in an archive
 * `Simple Cone Search (SCS) <http://www.ivoa.net/documents/latest/ConeSearch.html>`_
-  -- an inteface for searching a remote source catalog or an observation log.
+  -- for searching within a remote source catalog or an observation log.
   In particular, you can ask such for all sources or observations whose positions within some distance of a particular position of the sky.
 * `Simple Line Access (SLAP) <http://www.ivoa.net/documents/SLAP/>`_
-  -- a service for finding data about spectral lines, including their rest frequencies.
+  -- finding data about spectral lines, including their rest frequencies.
-* `Table Access Protocol (TAP) <http://www.ivoa.net/documents/TAP/>`_
+* `Table Access Protocol (TAP)`_
-  -- a service for accessing remote source and observation catalogs.
+  -- accessing remote source and observation catalogs.

 The sub-sections below look at the PyVO interface for each type of